-We also stock a full line of new and used parts for the SMT application:
+We stock a full line of new and used parts for the SMT application:

 The SMT fluid should be flushed and filled every 5 years or 50,000 miles.
 It is a unique fluid so be sure to use Toyota OEM fluid.
 It does get dirty and absorbs moisture which accelerated failure of the HPU and GSA units.

 Not a very complicated job, most service shops can handle it.
 Uses the same flywheel and clutch as the manual transmission model.
 Lightweight flywheel is a great upgrade, does improve performance and increase shift quickness, and has no downsides.
 OEM replacement or stage 1 street (more torque capacity) clutches work fine.
 The critical thing is to perform the SMT relearn process after the new clutch is installed.
-You can get a Toyota TIS software/cable kit from ebay and do the job with a laptop.
+You can get a Toyota TIS software/cable kit HERE and do the job with a laptop.
 Or bring it to us or your local dealer.

 HPU pump runs longer than 30 seconds when you open the driver’s door (usually causes errors and malfunctions while driving):